ShubhamMeshram/Databricks_DQX/README.md

 In both cases, be sure to restart the cluster to ensure the package is rightly installed

-## The "Databricks Labs" Difference: What It Means for You
-Here's an important distinction that sets DQX apart from other Databricks products you might be familiar with.
-DQX is a project of Databricks Labs.

-What does "Databricks Labs" signify?

-Databricks Labs is where Databricks engineers, researchers, and community members innovate and experiment.
-These projects are bleeding-edge, often exploring new ideas and solutions that might eventually mature into core Databricks product features.

-However, a key difference is customer support.
-Unlike core Databricks products that come with official, enterprise-grade customer support, Databricks Labs projects like DQX typically do not offer direct customer support.
-This means:

-If you encounter an issue or have a question, you'll primarily rely on the project's GitHub repository for issues, documentation, and potentially community forums.
-You won't have the same level of guaranteed SLA or dedicated support channels as you would for, say, Delta Lake or Unity Catalog.
-This distinction is crucial for your adoption strategy.
-While DQX offers incredible potential, be mindful that you'll be leveraging it with the support of the open-source community and its maintainers.

 ## Why Choose DQX Over Other Data Quality Tools (or Custom Code)?
 So, with a plethora of data quality tools on the market, and the option to build something yourself, why should DQX stand out for your Databricks Lakehouse?